Christine de Pizan

 of Bertha of Burgundy--

-too incestuous
+too incestuous-y

-Unfortunately, Robert's second marriage was "incestuous," and the two, Robert and Bertha, had known about the problematic nature of their relationship, but they had married anyway--according to church rules about consanguinous marriages, Robert and Bertha were too closely related.
-Moreover, their "spiritual affinity," the bond that had been created with Robert's role in the baptism of Bertha's child, compounded their incestuous (by contemporary standards) union.
+Unfortunately, Robert's second marriage was "incestuous."
+According to church rules about consanguinous marriages, Robert and Bertha were too closely related.* Moreover, their "spiritual affinity," the bond that had been created with Robert's role in the baptism of Bertha's child, compounded their incestuous (by contemporary standards) union.
+So Bertha also had to go.
+After much delay, Robert finally repudiated his second wife about the year 1003.

 A fourteenth-century image of